 Patrick Holden, CEO of the Sustainable Food Trust, says that while cutting back on the biggest pollutant (man-made fossil fuels) is hugely important, to actually reverse climate change – to take CO2 out of the atmosphere – we need to change the way we farm – and in particular, how we look after soil.
 ‘This is because organic matter in the soil is a store of carbon, which mitigates harmful emissions in the atmosphere’, says Holden.
 According to the International Panel on Climate Change, he adds, it is estimated that 89% of all agricultural emissions can be mitigated by improving carbon levels in the soil.

-The arguments are intricate and complicated, the issues wide, but the human need to simplify makes us look for simple solutions.
-Whatever side of the vegan debate we might fall on, we won’t find easy answers to the complex sustainability challenges we face.
+The arguments are intricate and complicated, and the COVID-19 pandemic has widened the issues further.
+Whatever side of the vegan debate we might fall on, we won’t find easy answers to the complex sustainability, health and safety challenges we face.
 If we want one thing to grasp, let it be this: we as travellers need to be mindful of what we eat, and hotels and restaurants need to be mindful of what they serve – whether that’s a vegan, vegetarian or meat-based meal.

 *Veganism is the practice of abstaining from the use of animal products, particularly in diet, and an associated philosophy that rejects the commodity status of animals.

 **Vegetarianism is the practice of abstaining from the consumption of meat (red meat, poultry, seafood, and the flesh of any other animal), and may also include abstention from by-products of animal slaughter.